US calls for Russian, Chinese nuclear transparency | Malay Mail

 “I cannot overemphasise the value of transparency,” she said.

+The talks, if conducted, would come just before the February 2 expiration date of US President Donald Trump’s 60-day deadline to start withdrawing from the INF treaty.

-The talks come after months of raging tensions between Moscow and Washington over the fate of the Intermediate-Range Nuclear Forces treaty (INF) signed in 1987 by then US president Ronald Reagan and Soviet leader Mikhail Gorbachev.
+Signed in 1987 by then US president Ronald Reagan and Soviet leader Mikhail Gorbachev, the arms control agreement is now under threat, with Washington accusing Russia of violating the treaty.

-US President Donald Trump has promised to walk away from the agreement while President Vladimir Putin has threatened a new arms race, saying Europe would be its main victim.
+Trump has promised to withdraw from the agreement, while President Vladimir Putin has threatened a new arms race, saying Europe would be its main victim.

 Earlier this month, talks in Geneva between senior diplomats from both countries fell through as Washington and Moscow blamed each other for pushing the INF treaty to the brink of collapse.

-Last week, Russia unveiled its missile system in a bid to reassure foreign officials that its weapon was in compliance with the INF treaty.
+Last week, Russia unveiled its missile system in a bid to reassure foreign officials that its weapons were in compliance with the arms control agreement.

 But Washington has said the missile system should be destroyed in a verifiable manner if Moscow wants to keep the INF alive.

-At today’s conference in Beijing, deputy Russian foreign minister Sergey Ryabkov pointed at “the spread of unilateral attitudes” as a threat to nuclear non-proliferation.
+At today’s conference in Beijing, deputy Russian foreign minister Sergey Ryabkov pointed to “the spread of unilateral attitudes” as a threat to nuclear non-proliferation.

 “Many issues continue to be unsettled due to the lack of political will,” he added, and said that there is an “evident lack of mutual trust” between the five NPT states.